Project Lifecycle - The Waterfall

 What would happen if there is physically no more space to fit all

-rooms according to the rules
+rooms according to the rules?
+Well, it means the

-project is bust
+project is bust.

 Realistically, this problem could and really,